Provost's Fellowship Program

 1. Research statement outlining completed research (including dissertation), work in progress, and plans for publication (maximum two pages single spaced);

-2. Teaching statement outlining past and future teaching interests (maximum one page single spaced)
+2. Teaching statement outlining past and future teaching interests (maximum one page single spaced);

-4. Curriculum vitae
+4. Curriculum vitae.

-Review of applications will begin March 30, 2023 and continue until the position is filled.
+Review of applications will begin on March 1, 2024 and continue until the position is filled.
+Three confidential letters of recommendation, one of which should be from the dissertation advisor, will be requested of semi-finalists.

 Equal Employment Opportunity Statement